-How can I see how many hours a resource is planned to work for a week?
+How can I see how many hours a resource is allocated to work for a week?

-Hover over days of the week that have a blue or red Planned hours bar across the top to see the weekly total planned hours.
+Hover over days of the week that have a blue or red Allocation bar across the top to see the weekly total allocated hours.

 How do I remove a resource from assigned tasks if they’re no longer working on a project?

-Select Unassign All Assignments from the Actions drop-down menu to remove all of the assigned tasks from a resource.
+Select Unassign from All Tasks from the Actions drop-down menu to remove all of the assigned tasks from a resource.

 How can I see more weeks in the Resource Planner?